rahulrajpl/covid19India/index.md

 description: Interactive analytics on Covid-19 India data.
 ---

-Access the charts from following links
+Access the charts from the following links

 - [Line Chart](http://randomwalk.in/covid19India/line/)

 - [Bubble Chart](http://randomwalk.in/covid19India/bubble/)

-*(Last Updated on: 07 Apr 2020)*
+*(Last Updated on: 09 Apr 2020)*

 ### Few tips on using the charts